mgmeyers/LineReader/README.md

 ## Usage

-After the use has selected a file,
+After the user has selected a file:

 ```javascript
 // Grab a file reference